bpmn-io/bpmn.io/src/blog/2023/007-form-js-1.5.md

 ---

 <p class="introduction">
-  Hey folks, it's been a while since our last formal form-js updates blog post, so we'd like to take this opportunity to bring everybody up to speed with all the powerful developments and features we've brought to our form builder.
+  Hey folks, it's been a while since our last formal form-js update blog post, so we'd like to take this opportunity to bring everybody up to speed with all the powerful developments and features we've brought to our form builder.
 </p>

 <!-- continue -->

-Our focus these past few quarters have been to enable more complex use-cases for form-js via more flexible customizations, and broader adoption of FEEL expressions, new components and entirely new capabilities like layouting.
-As always, you may try out the new features [on our demo](https://demo.bpmn.io/form) or using the [Camunda form playground](https://github.com/camunda/form-playground).
+Our focus these past few quarters has been to enable more complex use cases for form-js via more flexible customizations, broader adoption of FEEL expressions, new components, and entirely new capabilities like layouting.
+Try out the new features [on our demo](https://demo.bpmn.io/form) or using the [Camunda form playground](https://github.com/camunda/form-playground).

 ## Form layouting

-Resizable form fields allow you to adjust the horizontal size of your components, as well as bringing multiple components into the same row.
+Resizable form fields allow you to adjust the horizontal size of your components, and bring multiple components into the same row.

 <div class="figure full-size">
   <img src="{{ assets }}/attachments/blog/2023/007-resize-field.gif">